CSM Evaluation 2018

 Please find below the Terms of Reference and background process that informed the process throughout 2017//2018.

-The CSM Evaluation findings and recommendations will be discussed during the Coordination Committee meeting of October 2018 and during the CSM Forum on 13-14 October 2018.
+The CSM Evaluation findings and recommendations were discussed during the Coordination Committee meeting of October 2018 and during the CSM Forum on 13-14 October 2018.

 Terms of Reference of CSM Evaluation